-The weather in Aegean is usually mild.
-Summers are hot but it can rarely exceed 40C .
-The autumn and spring in Aegean are sunny with a beautiful blue skies.
+The weather in the Aegean is usually mild.
+Summers are hot, but it can rarely exceed 40C.
+The autumn and spring in Aegean are sunny with beautiful blue skies.
 Winter in this region is mild with some rainy days.

 Temperature: 15°C – 28°C

 You can enjoy a pure Mediterranean climate in this region.
-The summers in this region is hot and winters are warm and humid.
+The summer in this region is hot, and winters are warm and humid.
 Interestingly, summer in this area lasts for nine months!
-The humidity in Mediterranean region is about 85%
+The humidity in the Mediterranean region is about 85%

 Temperature: -25C/-13F to 40C/104F